dssg/matching-tool/docs/sources/admin/troubleshooting.md

 ### System failure

 Although the majority of messages that users will see coming from the upload portion of the tool should be *validation* errors (user-fixable, referenced in the [Users](/users/using.md) section of the guide), occasionally they may see a message that indicates a 'System Failure'/'System Error' and they need to come to you for help.
 In this case, there is something that failed during the upload process in a way that the system did not expect.
-You should look at the [docker logs](troubleshooting.md#docker-logs) for both the webapp and webapp_worker containers that cover the period that the user was using the tool.
+You should look at the [docker logs](troubleshooting.md#docker-logs) for both the webapp and `webapp_worker` containers that cover the period that the user was using the tool.
 If there's a lot of output, you can filter to 'ERROR' messages (e.g. `docker logs webapp | grep ERROR`), though often the messages surrounding an error message will give helpful context.

 ## Matching Issues

+### Matching Failure

+If a user reports that the app's timeline indicates that a matching job failed, you can look at the [docker logs](troubleshooting.md#docker-logs) for the `matcher_worker` container.
+Warning: The matcher outputs a **lot** of log messages, you will likely want to heavily filter the logs.
+For instance, just looking at the last 100 lines or so (e.g. ``docker logs matcher_worker --tail 100`` would let you see any errors that were thrown and stopped the matching job.

+### Matching Oddities
+Sometimes, the matching process may complete but the results look weird.
+Often this may show itself in the form of matching results being far lower than expected, and is corroborated by placeholder match ids (the placeholder format is `{event_type}_{person_id}`, e.g. `hmis_service_stays_123897124` showing up in the webapp results dashboard.
+This means that the database table that the webapp uses to populate the dashboard did not receive all of the rows of matching results it expected to receive.
+The reasons for this can be divided into two possibilities: Either the matcher's results (that are saved to S3) were incorrect, or they were loaded incorrectly.
+To find out which, compare the length of the matcher's results to the length of the corresponding database table.
+The matcher's results are located under the `BASE_PATH` (defined webapp.env)/matched key/file.
+The database [table to query](troubleshooting.md#querying-the-database) is `{jurisdiction}_{event_type}_master`.

+- If the matcher results are shorter, then a problem happened with the matching service or prior to that.
+You can perform the same type of length check on the matcher's input at `BASE_PATH/merged` to ensure that the matcher received the correct length dataset.
+	- If the matcher's input and output are not the same length, you will have to dig into the matcher logs.
+	- If the matcher's input and output are the same length, then a problem happened while exporting the master table to place where the matcher reads it.
+Check the `webapp` logs for any errors that may have happened while doing this.
+- If the results are the same length, then a problem happened while joining the matching results into the database.
+Check the `webapp_worker` logs for any messages that match those under the (match_finished)[https://github.com/dssg/matching-tool/blob/master/webapp/webapp/tasks.py#L395-L430] code path.